AlishanKably/Project-02/README.md

 * ShowCard

 This component is used in a separate route and allows the user to view the card individually, showing a more detailed description of the card.
 The individual card is fetched by suffixing ```/${cardName}``` at the end of the API URL.
 The addition of Hooks allowed me to use state without the use of writing classes.
-This allowed changes to render on the page as pass props through the ```return``` section. ```useParams``` was used to retrieve route parameters from the component rendered by the matching route as shown below.
+This allowed changes to render on the page as I passed props through the ```return``` section. ```useParams``` was used to retrieve route parameters from the component rendered by the matching route as shown below.
 An example of this is when filtering the Digimon list through the search bar or drop menu filter which re-renders without reloading the page.

 ```
 const { cardName } = useParams()